 Part III – Now What

 This last part is the most difficult because it requires individuals to think about what will they do now after their experience.
 Service does not stop after volunteering.
 What will individuals do differently, how will they view Springfield afterwards.
-It is ok for volunteers to feel hopeless during this conversation.
+It is okay for volunteers to feel hopeless during this conversation.

 Submit Your Reflection to Missouri State's Quality Initiative Project (QIP)